ESCSS-labs/ESCSS-ESTest/README.md

 # What is ESCSS-ESTest?

-ESCSS-ESTest helps you to achieve 100% function coverage inspired by TDD and TypeScript.
+ESCSS-ESTest helps you to achieve 100% function coverage by taking the potential of TDD and TypeScript.

 ## Core Concept - Water Filter